No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Results

 \subsection{Robustness to Missing Entries}

-The main objective of our framework is to ensure robust performance across different tabular data missingness scenarios, ranging from cases where no attributes are available to those where all are.
+The main objective of our method is to ensure robust performance across all levels of tabular data missingness, from no attributes to full availability.
 We visualize the performance of our method and the best performing image-tabular baselines, TIP~\cite{du2024tip}, CF*~\cite{spasov2019parameter}, and MF*~\cite{vale2021long}, and image-only TGV \cite{hasny2025tgv} in Fig.~\ref{fig:missing}.
-The performance of the other methods can be found in SM Section \ref{sup_sec:missing_entries}.
-We show the performance under three different tabular data missingness scenarios: random value, least important (LI) attributes, and most important (MI) attributes.
+The performance of the other methods, including a tabular-only baseline, can be found in SM Sec.~\ref{sup_sec:missing_entries}.
+We show performance under three data missingness scenarios to account for different notions of missingness: random value, representing sample-level missingness, and least important (LI) and most important (MI) attributes, which account for column-level missingness.
 The LI and MI attributes are determined using random forest classifiers and regressors~\cite{liaw2002classification}, following~\cite{du2024tip}.
 While these attributes may not fully reflect each model’s notion of importance, this approach standardizes features across methods for fair comparison.
-An analysis of RoVTL’s most important tabular attributes is provided in SM Section \ref{sup_sec:interpret}.
-RoVTL shows robustness to different tabular data missingness scenarios, achieving a high image-only performance that further improves with the addition of tabular data.
+RoVTL shows robustness to all presented tabular data missingness scenarios, achieving higher image-only performance than unimodal methods and improved performance monotonicity against prior vision-tabular methods, showing an improved capability of suppressing noisy signals.
 Furthermore, the biggest performance difference between RoVTL and TIP~\cite{du2024tip} occurs when little to no tabular data is available, once again showing the importance of incorporating data missingness strategies not only at pretraining, but also at downstream task tuning.